 We’re cash positive, so we even have some room in the budget to experiment with marketing and paid channels without getting additional investments.
 We use Stripe for processing payments, by the way.

 At the very beginning, our smallest plan was about $5 per month.
 When we calculated our margins, we decided to change it to $25 per month.
-It was a leap of faith, but in the end, we received a lot of positive feedback.
+It was a leap of faith, but we received a lot of positive feedback in the end.
 When a community values your product, the product should not be cheap.
 Our users applauded our decision, and no one left.
 Our MRR grew, and we received some cash to invest in building our team.